SrAlch/conteroDaniel_pop_CA/README.md

 ##### 3. Array and Method

-> Write a console application that fulfils the following requirements.
+> Write a console application that fulfills the following requirements.
 >
 > *	Create an array of grades.
 Enter the following values 34.7, 56.9, 75, 52, 92.2
 > *	Print to the screen the size of the array.